 To calculate dividends per share, annual dividends are considered, and net income is considered in the case of earnings per share.
 The weighted average method is proper for companies that pay dividends for the existing shares in January and issue new shares in December.
 The calculation method depends on the approach of a company

 Now you can Master Financial Modeling with Wallstreetmojo’s premium courses at special prices

 Financial Modeling Course

 Here’s the formula for dividends per share (DPS) –

-- The beginning outstanding stock was 4000 and ending was 7000.
+- The beginning outstanding stock was 4000 and the end was 7000.

-- Using the simple average, we get the average outstanding stock as = (4000 + 7000) / 2 = 11,000 / 2 = 5500.
+- Using the simple average, the average outstanding stock is = (4000 + 7000) / 2 = 11,000 / 2 = 5500.

 - The annual dividends paid were $20,000.

-Using the DPS formula, we get –
+Using the DPS formula, the calculation is as follows: –

 - DPS Formula = Annual Dividends / Number of Shares = $20,000 / 5500 = $3.64 per share.